 - I don’t like the colours…!
 Jeez I’m struggling.
 Actually, I do like the colours !

 Seriously though, the main concern for me would be the optical HR.
 There’s clearly an algorithmic issue on me when running.
-But then again, I OFTEN find that exact same thing with $300 watches and $800 watches and, indeed, on most sports watches.
+But then again, I OFTEN find similar performance fails with $300 watches and $800 watches (eg Apple Watch 4, Fenix 5 Plus) and, indeed, on most sports watches.
 Solution: I just wear a HRM.
 As I generally say “Expect your oHR won’t work on ANY sports watch and just be thankful if you are one of the lucky ones that it does work on“.
 (Edit: the day before publication COROS told me that the latest FW now has oHR fixes.
 Not Tested.)

 The only real omission, other than navigation (coming soon), is the lack of an ability to calendarise complex, structured workouts and then execute them on the watch.
 Polar does that but also has limitations and Suunto can’t do that at all.
 COROS have implemented the easier, short-term fix by allowing on-the-fly intervals to be created on the watch but I bet they will have a crack at producing complex structured workouts before long!